JAW838/campaign-notes/content/Characters/Player Characters/Ondo.md

 - Fast friends with [[Richard]].
 - Has no current goal or direction.
 He simply wanders around looking for entertainment.
 - Loses object permanence when hungry.
+- His favourite colours are brown, orange, and red in that order.
 # Signature Weapon
 His signature staff was forged from Star Sand by a skilled tradesman in his home country.
 # Rock